nek0senpa1/Amber-s-Training-Widget-1/README.md

 9. I'd like the border aspect of each of the boxes to go away so I can have a cleaner looking site?

 10. What else can I do to make this more streamlined and fancy looking?

+LET'S MAKE IT MOBILE !!!!

+1. If everything is within the primary css 'container', and all widths are %'s, and you make one media query for container everything shrinks down auto-magically to fit inside :)

+2. Now let's make a column out of the first holder instead of having them side by side ?

+3. Let's lign everything up again.
+Space out holder1a for the new 'column' view  and make sure nothing is overlapping

+4. Let's make a new image class, and one image will shrink to fit, and the other will display none on the tablet view?

+FINISH !!!

+Solution code will be in the solution branch for you guys :)